 The Global Dossier service has now been extended to encompass further authorities participating in the WIPO CASE initiative.

-In addition to the patent application dossiers, known as "file wrappers", from the world's five largest patent offices, the public dossiers from the Canadian patent office and the WIPO International Bureau itself are now also available.
+In addition to patent application dossiers ("file wrappers") from the world's five largest patent offices, it now also includes public dossiers from the Canadian Patent Office as well as PCT applications.

 Click here for more information.